li-lab-mcgill/gtm-decon/README.md

 ## Running GTM-decon using a Python wrapper:
 The folder **PythonWrapper/** contains the code **GTM_decon.py**, which is a python wrapper built around the GTM-decon C code engine for simplifying its usage.
 It serves as a single script to train a GTM-decon model, infer cell-type proportions in bulk, and evaluate using deconvolution metrics.
 Please see the README.md file in the folder for more details.
 The **vignettes/** folder contains tutorials for running and analysing GTM-decon using an example scRNA-seq dataset.

-## Using GTM-decon for phenotype-guided training of bulk RNA-seq data:
+## Using GTM-decon for phenotype-guided training of bulk / single-cell RNA-seq data:
 Most of the steps are essentially similar to that used for cell-type-guided training of scRNA-seq data.
 The same scripts described above can be used for this purpose.
 The main difference is in the input bulk RNA-seq data matrix, which is sparsified to make it amenable for working with topic models (see Methods).
+If the input consists of phenotypes and cell types from single cell RNA-seq data, both are used as guides, and the RNA-seq counts are used as is, without any sparsification.

 ## Using GTM-decon as a nested guided topic model to identify cell-type specific differentially expressed genes between phenotypes from bulk RNA-seq data:
 Here, the phenotype-labels are used as primary-level, and cell-types as secondary-level.
 To generate the training data to reflect these guides,